 Directing subaddresses back to the Inbox

-So you’ve been using subaddressing for a while, and now have decided to stop.
-Maybe you want to switch back to POP3 for some reason and want to route all mail to the Inbox rather then to folders.
-Lucky you, there is a an alias trick to make that happen too!
+So you’ve used subaddressing for a while, and now have decided to stop.
+Maybe you want to switch back to POP3 for some reason and want to route all mail to the Inbox rather than to folders.
+Lucky you, there is an alias trick to make that happen too!

 Hopefully a few more aliasing and subaddressing tricks soon.